 Other Possible Sports Related Careers

 - Public relations: Want to help promote athletes?
 You might be able to do just that by getting a job at a PR firm, or by taking a Digital Marketing program and starting your own firm.

 - Sports broadcasting: Whether it is your dream to be in front of or behind the camera, it is virtually impossible for you to run out of career choices in the sports broadcasting arena.

 - Sports medicine professional: If you are more interested in being a part of a team on the wellness side, it’s possible for you to get a degree in Sports & Rehabilitation Therapy and become a sports massage therapist.
 This career will allow you to perform rehabilitative work for injured athletes among other possible duties.
-A number of graduates from Fremont College have gone on to work for professional sports teams in MLB, NHL, and professional basketball.
+A number of graduates from Fremont University have gone on to work for professional sports teams in MLB, NHL, and professional basketball.

 There are many other related fields existing, from office systems, economics, finance to information!